This document contains official content from the BMC Software Knowledge Base. It is automatically updated when the knowledge article is modified.

 When you will be in the step "Oracle Database Information" change the parameters you need.

-A the end of the configuration, all BCO services will be restarted.
+A the end of the configuration, all TSCO services will be restarted.

 There are no additional operations to do after the run of the installer